wdomski/remote-lab/README.md

 ## Status server (Panel)

 Besides options available for normal user, now the control of the debugger service is more granular.
 Super user can start or stop the debugger service independently.
-Interaction with development board via serial interface was extended.
-In addition to providing path to serial device it is possible to open a serial console via web interface and directly read/send data.

-The serial console offers information to what serial port it was connected and to which development board.
-More over, it is possible to enable:
-- auto scrolling (enabled by default),
-- append CR,
-- append LF,
-- local echo (enabled by default).

-The console automatically pulls data from serial device available on the server and sends it to web interface.
-It is possible to clear the console or stop data reception.

-Currently, sharing of serial console between users is not supported.
-The received that will be send randomly to all connected recipients.
-The status server provides information if the console is being used (1 next to the serial device) or is idle (zero value next to the serial device).

 ## Video preview (Video)